 Whether used indoors or outdoors, an electric wheelchair needs to be programmed so the chair can be used safely in different environments.
 Q-Logic 3 Advanced Drive Controls is a power wheelchair electronics system available on the Edge 3 power wheelchair.
 Q-Logic 3 is highly expandable and customizable and can be programmed for up to five different drive profiles by an authorized Quantum® provider.
 Profiles 1 and 2 are typically set up for indoor driving and are designed for slow, careful maneuvering within indoor spaces, such as hallways and doorways.

 A motorized wheelchair with greater speed is designed to fulfill the needs of a more active wheelchair user who spends time outdoors.
 Q-Logic 3 drive profiles 3, 4 and 5 are typically programmed by a Quantum provider to achieve faster speeds for outdoor driving.
 Speeds can also be programmed to max out, which may be preferred when programming a power wheelchair for pediatric users.
-If equipped with iLevel® technology, the Edge 3 drives up 4.5 mph when iLevel is activated, allowing users to keep with up their friends and family and safely navigate street crossings or parking lots.
+If equipped with iLevel® technology, the Edge 3 drives at 4.5 mph when iLevel is activated, allowing users to keep with up their friends and family and safely navigate street crossings or parking lots.
 Not elevated, the Edge 3 drives at maximum speeds up to 6 mph.
 For even greater speed, the Q6 Edge® Z power chair offers an optional 8 mph high-speed motor package.